 How to Finish Decks and Porches

-First we blew the deck clean with forced air from an air compressor.
+For this home improvement project, we first blew the deck boards clean with forced air from an air compressor.
 Blowing out all the leaves and debris between the boards.
-Since I like the color a little weathered there was no need to pressure wash or chemically clean the deck.
+Since I like the color a little weathered there was no need for pressure washing or chemicals to clean the deck.
 However I will outline the process.
 Clean the deck with a pressure washer and deck cleaner.
 Set the pressure washer to a low pressure setting so as not to damage and fuzz up the wood.

 Once TimBor Wood Preservative is sealed into the wood it will not come out unless the finish wears away.
-Most deck cleaning instruction recommends killing the mold with beach and water.
+Most instructions to clean wood decks recommend killing the mold with bleach and water.
 While this works to kill the mold on the surface and temporarily makes the wood look clean, the mold is usually back in one season because it has not been killed in the wood just on top.
-TimBor Wood Preservative sealed into the wood with Pure Tung Oil provides better long term protection.
+Adding TimBor Wood Preservative sealer into the wood with Outdoor Defense Oil provides better long term protection.
 Apply TimBor Wood Preservative if necessary and allow drying.

-We are now ready for the Pure Tung Oil and Citrus Solvent.
+We are now ready for the Outdoor Defense Oil made with Pine Solvent.
 You should check the weather for the next few days to be sure rain is not in the forecast.
 The wood should be dry before application, so the oil and solvent can soak into the wood.
 A little dew in the morning after application will not hurt anything.
 The oil should be applied in the shade or cool of the day (no direct sun).
 Direct sun can quickly polymerize the oil and leave a frosty finish.
-On our deck we applied two coats of Pure Tung Oil and Citrus Solvent in a one to one ratio.
+On our wood deck we applied two coats of Outdoor Defense Oil.
 Being that the wood aged a season, it was pretty absorbent and drank the finish right up.
 Two coats were applied in succession.
 No waiting over night, as the first coat was drawn into the wood the second coat was applied.
 All of the oil and solvent soaked in, a third coat could have been applied but due to time constraints we stopped there.

-On the contrary if your wood is really dry and it will absorb the Pure Tung Oil straight, you can apply it that way.
-Please note, even if Pure Tung Oil and Citrus Solvent are over applied and allowed to dry on the surface it will not turn black like Penofin oil finish.
+On the contrary if your wood is really dry and it will absorb the Pure Tung Oil straight, you can apply it first then follow up with Outdoor Defense Oil.

-There are many advantages that Pure Tung Oil and Citrus Solvent offer.
-If your deck is made of the old arsenic laced pressure treated wood, Pure Tung Oil will seal the chemical into the wood.
-Also the Citrus solvent kills bugs and ants that might be hiding in the cracks.
-While Pure Tung Oil seals and protects the wood it will not blister and peel so future application just requires a quick cleaning then apply more.
+There are many advantages that Outdoor Defense Oil offer.
+If your wooden deck is made of the old arsenic laced pressure treated wood, Outdoor Defense Oil will seal the chemical into the wood.
+Also the Pine / Citrus blended solvent kills bugs and ants that might be hiding in the cracks.
+While Outdoor Defense Oil seals and protects the wood it will not blister and peel so future application just requires a quick cleaning then apply more.

-Even though Pure Tung Oil does not contain UV inhibitors it does naturally resist mold and mildew.
+Outdoor Defense oil does contain Zinc as a UV ray inhibitors so it does naturally resist mold and mildew.
 It will also resist graying as long as enough finish is maintained on the wood.